-A consent authority may impose a condition under section 7.11 of the Environmental Planning and Assessment Act 1979 (EP&A Act) only if it is in accordance in with a contributions plan.
+6 A consent authority may impose a condition under section 7.11 of the Environmental Planning and Assessment Act 1979 (EP&A Act) only if it is in accordance in with a contributions plan.
 The Environmental Planning and Assessment Regulation 2000 (EP&A Regulation) makes provisions for or with respect to the preparation and approval of contributions plans, including the format, structure and subject-matter of plans.

-Minister for Planning, Environmental Planning and Assessment (Local Infrastructure Contributions) Direction 2012 (last amended 18 December 2018) (Ministerial Direction).
+7 Minister for Planning, Environmental Planning and Assessment (Local Infrastructure Contributions) Direction 2012 (last amended 18 December 2018) (Ministerial Direction).

-- For specified transition areas, up to a capped amount (currently \$45,000 in specified greenfield areas and \$35,000 elsewhere) and apply for Local Infrastructure Growth Scheme (LIGS) funding for the amount of any contribution which is above the cap - ▼ For other areas, the full contribution amount.
+- For specified transition areas, up to a capped amount (currently \$40,000 in specified greenfield areas and \$30,000 elsewhere) and apply for Local Infrastructure Growth Scheme (LIGS) funding for the amount of any contribution which is above the cap - For other areas, the full contribution amount.

-Hawkesbury City Council has submitted the draft plan for IPART's assessment because the contributions for most types of residential development exceed the \$30,000 per lot/dwelling review threshold which applies to the Vineyard Precinct under the Minister for Planning's Local Infrastructure Contributions Further Amendment Direction 2018 (issued on 18 December 2018).8 This is the first time we have assessed the Vineyard CP.
+Hawkesbury City Council has submitted the draft plan for IPART's assessment because the contributions for most types of residential development exceed the \$30,000 per lot/dwelling review threshold which applies to the Vineyard Precinct under the Minister for Planning's Local Infrastructure Contributions Further Amendment Direction 2018 (issued on 18 December 2018).8

 The council is not entitled to apply for LIGS funding for contributions under the Vineyard CP for the Vineyard Precinct.
 Accordingly, when the Vineyard CP becomes an IPART-reviewed plan, the council will be able to levy developers the full amount of contributions under the plan.

-A number of those who made submissions to our draft reports consider that stakeholders associated with the Vineyard CP are disadvantaged compared with neighbouring precincts where LIGS funding is available.9 We note that the availability of LIGS funding is NSW Government policy and it is not within the scope of our assessment to review this policy.
-Further, LIGS funding will only be available for nominated areas until 30 June 2020.
-From 1 July 2020 developers will pay an uncapped contribution in all areas with an IPART-reviewed contributions plan in force.
+A number of those who made submissions to our First Draft Report consider that stakeholders associated with the Vineyard CP are disadvantaged compared with neighbouring precincts where LIGs funding is available.9 We note that the availability of LIGS funding is NSW Government policy and it is not within the scope of our assessment to review this policy.